RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Testing the 80 column mode

-The Commodore 128 is able to display graphics, and characters, in 80 column mode.
-To enable this the "40/80 Display" LOCK key is pressed. **NOTE:** The 80 column mode is tested in monochrome mode only.
+The Commodore 128 is able to display graphics and characters in 80-column mode.
+To enable this, the "40/80 Display" LOCK key is pressed. **NOTE:** The 80-column mode is tested in monochrome mode only.

 <p align="center">
     <img src="Images/Test_16.png" alt="Description" width="600">